Board of Directors

 Eric Bohr, EdD - Director

-Eric has served on the Berkeley Humane Society's Board of Directors since 2006.
+Eric has served on Berkeley Humane's Board of Directors since 2006.
 He has worked in the field of organization development and change management for many years helping large companies (Cisco and Apple among others) and nonprofits (including animal rescue organizations) plan and manage strategic organization change.
 Eric joined the Berkeley Humane Board because he believes pets are part of each person’s family and wants us to realize our vision of every adoptable animal being in a life-long home.
 He supports his beliefs in his own family with his two cats and one dog–all rescues.

 Phil Kamlarz - Director